P0u4a/prompto/README.md

 ### `Prompto()`

-Creates an empty Prompto object with a blank instruction.
+Creates an empty prompt config with a blank instruction.

 ### `withPersona(persona: string)`